Chien-Do/PracticeCode/README.md

 +Coffee Preferences
  -code smell:
- + AustralianCoffeeSearch variable fix for Australia only
+ + AustralianCoffeeSearch variable fixed for Australia only.
+If we have over a hundred country, code will be duplicated.

  -suggestion:
- + Should store 1 count variable
+ + Have 1 field to Count search
- + Should have 1 more field for Country
+ + Have 1 field to classify country
- + Every time search update by country and increase count
+ + When search, based country being used, will update count respectively.

 +DataAcessLayer
  1. GetAmericanCoffeePrice: